 Focus during a crisis is imperative.
 If you have done any flying, you know that before the airplane even takes off, flight attendants spend several minutes discussing safety protocols.
 That way, in the event of a real emergency, passengers will know what to do.
 Recently while on a flight, it occurred to me that the instructions for oxygen mask usage held a very good lesson about staying connected to God.
 They also show us how to handle ourselves when real-life turbulence hits.

 Keep Looking Up To the Source

 As you probably know, oxygen masks drop down from overhead compartments when cabin pressure drops.
 Keeping our eyes focused on where the oxygen comes from would be helpful in the event of a crisis.
 As children of God, we experience trouble on a fairly regular basis.
 Sometimes it is just little things that seem to add up to big things as Satan seeks to wear out the saints.
 That’s why we should keep our eyes focused on Jesus instead of the situation around us.
 Nothing we face is a surprise to Him.
 Nothing is too hard or too much.
 We should always keep looking up.

 Start the Flow of Oxygen

-Oxygen masks are attached by a tube to the air flow system in overhead compartments.
+Oxygen masks are attached by a tube to the airflow system in overhead compartments.
 You must give a tug on the cord to start the flow of oxygen.
-As our source for life, we must keep connected to God through constant prayer.
+As our source of life, we must keep connected to God through constant prayer.
 He is the source of our strength and our peace.
 A strong prayer life is not just speaking to God but listening to Him by prayerfully reading the Bible.
 The tugging of our fervent, effectual prayers will avail much.

 Put on Your Own Mask First